cltk/cltk/docs/importing_corpora.rst

 User-defined, distributed corpora
 =================================

 Most users will want to use the CLTK's publicly available corpora.
-However users can import any corpus \
+However users can import any repository \
+that is hosted on a Git server.
+The benefit of this is that users can use corpora \
+that the CLTK organization is not able to distribute itself (because too specific, license restrictions, etc.).

-that is hosted by Git.
-For example, perhaps a user wants to keep a special, custom corpus on GitHub \
+Let's say a user wants to keep a particular Git-backed corpus at \
-(say, ``git@github.com:kylepjohnson/latin_corpus_newton_example.git``, it could be cloned \
+``git@github.com:kylepjohnson/latin_corpus_newton_example.git``.
+It can be cloned \
 into the ``~/cltk_data/`` directory by declaring it in a manually created YAML file at \
 ``~/cltk_data/distributed_corpora.yaml`` like the following: